Italian torpedo boat Lupo: Construction

 Lupo was built in the late inter-war period by CNQ, Fiume, one of the Alcione sub-group of the numerous Spica class of torpedo boats.
 She was laid down on 7 December 1936, launched 7 November 1937, and commissioned 20 February 1938.

-Lupo was armed with three 100mm guns in single mounts, and four 450mm torpedo tubes; she also had two depth charge throwers and equipment for laying mines.
+Lupo was armed with three 100 mm guns in single mounts, and four 450 mm torpedo tubes; she also had two depth charge throwers and equipment for laying mines.
 The Spica class ships all bore astronomical names; Lupo was named for the constellation Lupus, the wolf.

 Service history

 At the entrance of Italy into the Second World War Lupo was stationed at Rhodes, as leader of the VIII Torpedo Boat squadron with sister ships Lince, Libra and Lira.
 There she was involved in escort duties and actions in the war against Greece.

 In December 1940 Lupo and the VIII Sqdn came under the command of Frigate Captain Francesco Mimbelli, with whom she would achieve fame.

 On 31 January 1941, with Libra in company, Lupo attacked British convoy AN 14, en route to Piraeus.
 Despite the escort of three destroyers Lupo was able to torpedo the tanker Desmoulea, which was unable to complete her journey.
 The disabled Desmoulea was towed to Bombay, where she remained as a stationary store ship for the rest of the war.

 In February Lupo, with Lince (and joined later by destroyers Sella and Crispi) took part in the re-conquest of the island of Kastellorizo, which had been seized by British commandos.

 In May Lupo was charged with escorting a convoy of 20 caiques and other small vessels transporting some 2,300 German troops to Crete, as reinforcements to the German paratroop assault on the island.
-On the night of 22/23 May the convoy was intercepted by a British force of three cruisers and four destroyers.
+On the night of 22/23 May the convoy was intercepted by a British force of three cruisers (HMS Dido, Orion, and Ajax) and four destroyers.
 To cover the escape of the convoy Lupo attacked the British vessels, firing her torpedoes and laying smoke.
 She came under heavy fire, and was hit by 18 large calibre shells, though only three exploded.
 Lupo passed through the British force, avoiding collision with a cruiser, and escaped, leaving the British force in some confusion (Orion reported damage from friendly fire as the cruisers tried to hit Lupo).
 The British force went on to chase down and sink eight of the caiques, but were left short of ammunition from the night action and were forced to withdraw before dawn; Lupo was able to return to the scene and rescue many of the survivors.
 Six caiques managed to slip away.
 One caique and a cutter, both of them detached from the convoy, eventually reached Crete.
 Three German officers and 110 troops landed in Cape Spatha, while the soldiers aboard the cutter were stopped by a British Army patrol after landing near Akotiri.